 If the Total Day-Ahead Transmission Congestion Charges for an hour are greater than the total positive FTR Target Allocations, then there will be funds remaining in the hour after the distribution of Day-Ahead Transmission Congestion Credits.
 These funds are called Excess Congestion Charges.
 Sometimes the calculation of Total Day-Ahead Transmission Congestion Charges for an hour can result in a negative value.
-When this occurs, no positive Day-Ahead Transmission Congestion Charges for the hour would be treated as negative excess congestion charges.
-The hourly Excess Congestion Charges and the hourly negative Total Day-Ahead Transmission Congestion charges are accumulated for the month to be distributed in a second allocation at the end of the month.
+When this occurs, no positive Day-Ahead Transmission Congestion Credits would be awarded, and the Total Day-Ahead Transmission Congestion Charges for the hour would be treated as negative excess congestion charges.
+The hourly Excess Congestion Charges and the hourly negative Total Day-Ahead Transmission Congestion Charges are accumulated for the month to be distributed in a second allocation at the end of the month.